gduke-k/NoteNest/README.md

 ## Contact

-For any inquiries or questions regarding NoteNest, please contact us at gauravkl922@gmail.com.
-We would be happy to assist you.
+For any inquiries or questions regarding NoteNest, please contact us at [Gmail](gauravkl922@gmail.com).

 Thank you for choosing NoteNest!
 Happy note-taking!